 Can You Break a Veterinary Associate Contract? | Associate Veterinary Employment Agreement Termination

 And if you’re in breach, there are some serious consequences that you need to consider.
-First, sometimes contracts will have liquidated damage clauses stating that if you break this agreement, leave before you complete your term, you do not give proper notice for without cause termination, there may be financial consequences which equate to tens of thousands of dollars.
-You want to make sure that you read your employment agreement and you understand fully what you’re signing because you can’t just walk away without consequences.
+First, sometimes contracts will have liquidated damage clauses stating that if you break this agreement, leave before you complete your term, you do not give proper notice without cause termination, there may be financial consequences which equate to tens of thousands of dollars.
+You want to make sure that you read your employment agreement and that you understand fully what you’re signing because you can’t just walk away without consequences.

 Now, most veterinary employment agreements will have an arbitration clause.
 That means that you’ll have to sit down with an arbitrator to discuss the damages of this breach.
 If they don’t have that, then your employer can sue you in court and bring forth any damages.
 And what’s that going to look like?
-Well, if they must recruit another veterinarian, the cost of that and onboarding that veterinarian if they’ve lost any business while you are gone, and this can get really serious for someone who’s very specialized and there’s few of you out there that can fill that position.
+Well, if they must recruit another veterinarian, the cost of that and onboarding that veterinarian if they’ve lost any business while you are gone, and this can get really serious for someone who’s very specialized and there’s a few of you out there that can fill that position.

 And then, lastly, it’s best just to look at your contract itself.
 Sometimes, well, most of the time, you should look for it and should not sign a contract that does not have a without cause termination.
-If there’s a without cause termination, you just give the required notice, which is anywhere between 60 to 90 days, that’s typically an industry standard that you’ll be terminating the agreement.
+If there’s a without-cause termination, you just give the required notice, which is anywhere between 60 to 90 days, that’s typically an industry standard that you’ll be terminating the agreement.
 Then at the end of that 60 to 90 days, you walk away.